stengunn/110-fall2018/weekly_materials/week5/basicMarkupExercise.md

 ## Fixing Banjo

-banjo.rit.edu uses specific server-techniques to help pages across RIT's sites load faster, but these techniques have the side effect of making pages on the server harder for us to debug and to validate.
+'banjo.rit.edu' uses specific server-techniques to help pages across RIT's sites load faster, but these techniques have the side effect of making pages on the server harder for us to debug and to validate.

 To fix this, you're going to need to copy a file from my www directory to yours via the command line.
-As you did on Tuesday, use PuTTY (or Terminal on a Mac) to connect to banjo.rit.edu, and then type the following commands:
+As you did on Tuesday, use PuTTY (or Terminal on a Mac) to connect to 'banjo.rit.edu', and then type the following commands:

 ```
 cd www